legoman101/Virtual_Assistant_Modular/README.md

 - Host
 - Server

+{You can change the names, but if you do, then you will need to change the names in all the scripts aswell.}

-Get the four ID Tokens and put them into a file named ```.env``` The format of this is:
+Get the four ID Tokens and put them into a file named ```.env``` The format of this file is:
 ```
 # .env

+MASTER = *#*

 #Discord
 DISCORDMANAGER_TOKEN = *#*